Force over Distance: Chapter 37

 “What?”
 Young said, taken aback.

-“Moreover,” Rush said, all set-theory sugar and open-bracket poison, “you enjoy it.”
+“Moreover,” Rush continued, all set-theory sugar and open-bracket poison, “you enjoy it.”

 “What’s that supposed to mean?”